ABA stands for ‘Applied Behaviour Analysis.’

-Behavioural: Children do not need to be exhibiting extreme negative behaviours to benefit from IBI.
+Behavioural: Children do not need to be exhibiting extreme negative behaviours to benefit from ABA.
 ‘Behaviour’ in this case also refers to increasing positive behaviours such as communication and independence.

-ABA stands for ‘Applied Behavioural Analysis.’
-It is the scientific approach that governs IBI treatment.
+ABA is a powerful, scientific approach that governs learning.

-ABA is a powerful, science-based approach that advances skills of learners by breaking down skills into smaller, teachable components.
-Then the components are taught using errorless teaching methods and differential reinforcement.
+ABA advances skills of learners by breaking down skills into smaller, teachable components.
+Then the components are taught using errorless teaching methods and differential reinforcement to bring about meaningful and positive change in behaviour.

 For more information, click on the following link: